 When dogs don’t get enough sleep, they can become sleep deprived; common symptoms from lack of sleep may start to appear, though they’re not as easy to notice as they are in people.

 If your dog isn’t napping during the day and is consistently restless at night, that’s not normal.
-This lack of sleep may cause them to be needy, whiney, restless, sluggish, or even disinterested in life.
+A lack of sleep may cause them to be whiny, sluggish, or disinterested in play.
 Displaying these symptoms on occasion is okay, and you can allow for a cranky day once in a while.
-The best remedy is to tire them out with a long walk or game of fetch to bring about sleep and get them back into their standard sleep cycle.
+If the behavior persists, it's cause for concern.

 Dogs who have severe sleep disorders will exhibit more concerning behaviors such as excessive whining or crying, becoming disoriented when performing basic tasks, or becoming aggressive because they are increasingly on edge from the lack of rest.
 You may notice your dog becoming more irritable and agitated.
 On the flip-side, they could begin to withdraw socially and stop engaging as they previously would have.

 Signs that your dog isn’t getting enough sleep can come on suddenly or gradually.
-Any symptoms that are concerning should be discussed with your veterinarian to rule out the possibility of medical-related issues.
+Any symptoms that are concerning should be discussed with your veterinarian to rule out the possibility of medical issues.

 Your dog may be suffering from insomnia for a number of reasons: